fvzwieten/ansible-mixed-hol/exercise1.md

 ## Permissions

-_webadmin_ currently only has access to the Azure job templates as shared by the Ansible Tower admin.
+_webadmin_ currently only has access to the Azure job templates as shared by the Ansible Tower _admin_.
 So, you need to grant access to the Windows and/or Linux projects, depending on how you want to build your stack.

 If you need Linux playbooks to build your stack:
-1. Log into _Ansible Tower_ with the _linuxadmin_ account
+1. Log into Ansible Tower with the _linuxadmin_ account
 2. Go to _Projects_ in the left main menu.
 You see the projects this account has access to.
 3. Select _Linux_.
 You see all the details of this project, including the url of the playbook repository on your git server.
-4. In the _projects_ menu, select PERMISSIONS and click the green + button.
+4. In the _projects_ menu, select _PERMISSIONS_ and click the green _+_ button.
 5. Select the _webadmin_ user
 6. In the lower menu, choose _Use_ as assigned role (click in the input field for a list)
 7. In the lower menu, choose _Update_ as assigned role (click in the input field for a list).
 8. Click _Save_
-9. Log out of _Ansible Tower_.
+9. Log out of Ansible Tower.
 That is the _switch_ icon in the upper right corner of the Tower UI, next to the _book_ icon.

 If you (also) need Windows playbooks to build your stack, repeat the previous step where you replace _linux_ with _windows_.